 and analyze its scaling with the system size to extract the multifractal exponent $\tau_q$, as done, e.g., in Ref.~\cite{Roy2022}.
 Localized and extended states are characterized, respectively, by a multifractal exponent $\tau_q=0$ and $\tau_q=q-1$.
 Any other behavior of the multifractal exponent as a function of $q$ indicates multifractality \cite{Mirlin_RevModPhys}.
 We note that the case $q=2$ corresponds to the usual IPR, as defined in Eq.~\eqref{eq:IPR}.

-The result of a computation of the average of the generalized IPR \eqref{eq:generalized IPR} over the whole eigenspectrum is presented in Fig.~\ref{fig:IPRq scaling} for increasing values of the quasiperiodic modulation strength $\Delta_1$ and for values of $q$ between $0.2$ and $3$.
-A linear regression considering large system sizes from $\mathcal{N}=1000$ to $\mathcal{N}=10000$ allows us to identify the value of $\tau_q$.
+The result of a computation of the average of the generalized IPR \eqref{eq:generalized IPR} over the eigenstates concerned by the RLT, namely, the ones with indices $n/2\mathcal{N} \in [0.4,0.5]$ is presented in Fig.~\ref{fig:IPRq scaling} for increasing values of the quasiperiodic modulation strength $\Delta_1$ and for values of $q$ between $0.2$ and $3$.
+A linear regression considering large system sizes from $\mathcal{N}=100$ to $\mathcal{N}=10000$ allows us to identify the value of $\tau_q$.

 In Fig.~\ref{fig:IPRq scaling}(a) we present the case of a periodic chain.
 As expected, since all the eigenstates are here extended, the generalized IPR scales with $\mathcal{N}^{-(q-1)}$.
-Increasing the quasiperiodic modulation strength to $\Delta_1\simeq0.29$ in Fig.~\ref{fig:IPRq scaling}(b), we arrive at what we consider in the main text as a localized phase.
-Our study of the generalized IPR confirms this characterization, as the latter stays constant when increasing the system size no matter the value of $q$.
+Increasing the quasiperiodic modulation strength to $\Delta_1\simeq0.29$ in Fig.~\ref{fig:IPRq scaling}(b), we arrive at what we consider in the main text as localized eigenstates.
+Our study of the generalized IPR confirms this characterization, as the latter stays constant when increasing the system size no matter the value of $q$, up to small finite size effects for small $q$.
 The same conclusion can be drawn from Fig.~\ref{fig:IPRq scaling}(d), when a modulation strength $\Delta_1\simeq0.37$ is considered.
 In between these two localized phases, however, we observe in Fig.~\ref{fig:IPRq scaling}(c) that the multifractal exponent has a nontrivial dependence on $q$ when $\Delta_1\simeq0.34$.
-Indeed, for such a modulation strength, the generalized IPR increases with the system size for small values of $q$, but remains constant for larger ones.
-This is consistent with what we observe in the main text and confirms the critical nature of the phase present in the system for modulation strengths $0.32 \lesssim \Delta_1 \lesssim 0.35$.
+Indeed, for such a modulation strength, the generalized IPR averaged over the eigenstates concerned by the RLT increases with the system size for small values of $q$, but remains constant for larger ones.
+This is consistent with what we observe in the main text and confirms that the second intermediate phase, present in the system for modulation strengths $0.32 \lesssim \Delta_1 \lesssim 0.35$, indeed host critical eigenstates.
 Consequently, the transition between the latter phase and the second localized phase [visible here in Fig.~\ref{fig:IPRq scaling}(d)] is indeed a reentrant localization transition.